 In some graph systems, the origin is at the upper left corner of the canvas, with the direction of the Y axis pointing down.
 In this case, the function converts the coordinate system of the CD library into the internal system of the active canvas' driver, and the other way round.
 If this is not the case, nothing happens.
 This is just "y = height-1 - y".
 It returns the changed value.
-The "Invert" will always invert the given value, the "Update" function will invert only if the canvas has the Y axis inverted.

-''' void cdCanvasMM2Pixel(cdCanvas canvas, double void cdfCanvasMM2Pixel(cdCanvas canvas, double mm_dx) canvas:MM2Pixel(mm_dx, mm_dy: number) -> (dx, dy: nur canvas:fMM2Pixel(mm_dx, mm_dy: number) -> (dx, dy: nu '''
+void cdCanvasMM2Pixel(cdCanvas canvas, double void cdfCanvasMM2Pixel(cdCanvas canvas, double mm_d> canvas:MM2Pixel(mm_dx, mm_dy: number) -> (dx, dy: nur canvas:fMM2Pixel(mm_dx, mm_dy: number) -> (dx, dy: nu void cdCanvasPixel2MM(cdCanvas canvas, int d> void cdfCanvasPixel2MM(cdCanvas canvas, double dx, c